Joseph Edward Duncan: Groene family murders

 Much of what is known about the murders of the Groene family was revealed by Shasta Groene herself.
-According to Shasta's police interview, Duncan killed her mother, older brother, and her mother's fiancé, and then kidnapped her and her brother, driving away with them in the stolen Jeep Cherokee.
+According to Shasta's police interview, Duncan killed her mother, older brother, and her mother's fiancé; then, he kidnapped her and her brother, driving away with them in the stolen Jeep Cherokee.

-Shasta told investigators her mother came into Dylan’s and her room and woke them up.
-Her mother said “someone is in the house” and they went into the living room, where she saw Duncan wearing black gloves and holding a gun.
+Shasta told investigators her mother came into Dylan's and her room and woke them up.
+Her mother said, "Someone is in the house", and they went into the living room, where she saw Duncan wearing black gloves and holding a gun.
 Duncan tied her mother's hands with nylon zip ties and did the same to her mother's fiancé and her brother Slade.
 Shasta and Dylan were removed from the house and placed outside on the lawn.
-While she waited with her brother, she heard multiple thumping sounds coming from inside the home.
-She then saw her injured older brother staggering away from the entrance to the home.
-Duncan then bludgeoned the three to death; neither Shasta nor Dylan witnessed the murders.
-Shasta did see Duncan repeatedly bludgeon her older brother; he was slumped over on the ground when Duncan moved both Shasta and Dylan to the car.
-Both children were taken to other locations, where they were repeatedly molested and tortured for six weeks.
+While waiting with her brother, she heard multiple thumping sounds from inside the home.
+She then saw her injured older brother staggering away from the entrance to the house.
+Duncan then bludgeoned the three to death and proceeded to place Shasta and Dylan in his car.
+Duncan took both children to other locations, where he repeatedly raped and tortured them for six weeks.
 Shasta stated that they drove a long distance and stayed in two different campsites, where Duncan told her of having beaten her family members to death with a hammer.